salomalo/scratch-smarter/wp-content/plugins/wp-file-manager/readme.txt

 == Description ==

-#### File Manager provides you features to edit, delete, upload, download, copy and paste files and folders.
-You can easily copy, move files folder or any files from one location to another location.
+#### File Manager allows you to edit, delete, upload, download, zip, copy and paste files and folders directly from the Wordpress backend.
+Don’t bother with FTP to manage and move your files from location to location.
+The most powerful, flexible, and easiest Wordpress file management solution ever built!

-Multi Langauges Added
+Multi Languages Added

 = Key Features in File Manager free Version Plugin =

+Key Features in the Free File Manager plugin include:
-* **Operations:** Various operations with files and folders on a remote server (copy, move, upload, create folder/file, rename, edit, delete etc.)
+* **Operations**: Various operations with files and folders on a remote server (copy, move, upload, create folder/file, rename, edit, delete, etc.)
-* **Move/Copy:** Admin can Move/Copy files with Drag & Drop.
+* **Move/Copy**: Admin can Move/Copy files with Drag & Drop.
+Also includes multi file selection.
-* **Archives:** Admin can create/extract files(zip, rar, tar, gzip).
+* **Archives**: Admin can create, archive and extract files(zip, rar, tar, gzip).
-* **File Size:** Admin/User can upload any size files.
+* **File Size**: Admin/User can upload any size files.
-* **File Type:** Control what files can be uploaded and what file can be downloaded.
+* **File Type**: Control what files can be uploaded and what file can be downloaded.
+* **Code Editor**: File Manager comes with a built in integrated development environment (IDE) - New Feature
+* **Syntax Checker**: File Manager now can complete code reviews before saving files to ensure your site will not go down when updating code.
+Reviewing code for errors has never been so easy! - New Feature
+* **Multiple Themes**: Multiple File Manager Themes Available – New Feature
+* **Get Info**: All file details, properties, information is now available by simply right clicking a file and selecting Get Info - New Feature
+* **Share Files by Email**: With File Manager you can easily and quickly share files by Email.
+Simply right click a file and press share, that’s it! - New Feature
-* **Shortcode:** Available only for File Manager Pro Edition
+* **Private Folder**: Available only for File Manager Pro Edition
-* **Private Folder:** Available only for File Manager Pro Edition
+* **Shortcode**: Available only for File Manager Pro Edition
-* **Multiple Themes:** Multiple File Manager Themes Available - New Feature
+* **Root Directory**: Quickly and easily edit your root path directory.
+With this feature you can access files inside and outside of Wordpress
+* **PDF Support**: Preview PDF files easily
+* **Built-in Trash**: Delete files by moving them to trash
+* **File View**: Icon and list view both available for easy navigation
+* **Preview Support**: Easily preview common file types including media (video, audio, mp3, thumbnails, etc)
+* **Search**: Search functionality is built directly into File Manager making it simple to find your files.
+* **Shortcut Support**: Common shortcuts are available in File Manager
+* **Automatic File Resize**: automatically resize files once uploaded.
+* **Responsive UI**: File Manager works on tablet and mobile devices
+* **Browsing History**: File and folders browsing history
+* **Trash function**: Move to Trash Folder Feature
+* **PDF Preview**: PDF Preview feature available
+* **FTP/SFTP Support**: Alternative to FTP or Cpanel
+* **File Preview**: preview for common MIMEs and file types
+* **Directory Size**: Calculate directory size
+* **Icon View***: List and Icons view available for files and files
+* **Keyboard shortcuts***: Keyboard shortcuts available e.g. copy,paste,drag & drop
+* **Drag and drop**: File Drag & Drop file upload function available
+* **Functions Toolbar**: Rich context menu and file manager functions toolbar
+* **Thumbnails**: Thumbnails for all types of image files

 = Key Features in File Manager Pro Editions =